Kelis Gets In The New Year Spirit Wearing Glittery Thigh-High Boots For Vodka Ad

 Kelis took to Instagram to update fans with a couple of new pics of herself.
-The singer has teamed up with the vodka brand Circoc for an ad and looks very glam for the occasion.
+The singer has teamed up with the vodka brand Ciroc for an ad and looks very glam for the occasion.

 The “Get Along with You” hitmaker stunned in a gray sweater with what looked to be black beads embroidered all over.
 The item of clothing featured a roll neck and long sleeves that were pushed up slightly.
 She teamed the look with light blue denim bottoms and glittery silver thigh-high boots.
 Kelis kept her nails short and painted them with a coat of polish.
-She accessorized herself with hoop earrings, bracelets, and a large feathery headpiece.
+She accessorized with hoop earrings, bracelets, and a large feathery headpiece.
 Kelis, who is known for her signature curly locks, styled her dark hair in what appeared to be a plait.

 The 41-year-old treated her followers to two images within one upload.